elliewix/IS-452-Spring2019/readme.md

 ## Status

 This was imported from the Fall and the content will be reviewed before class.
-Right now, the schedule has not been set.

 ## About